 Portfolio landlord

 A portfolio landlord is a borrower who holds four or more distinct mortgaged buy-to-let properties, either individually, jointly, or through a limited company, counted in aggregate across all lenders.
-The definition comes from the Prudential Regulation Authority's Supervisory Statement SS13/16, which took effect in September 2017 and was updated in January 2026 (with full lender implementation required from January 2027).
-Once a landlord crosses the four-property threshold, lenders are required to apply a specialist underwriting approach that looks at the entire background portfolio, not just the property being mortgaged.
+The definition comes from the Prudential Regulation Authority's Supervisory Statement SS13/16, which took effect in September 2017 and was updated in January 2026, with full lender implementation required from January 2027.
+Once a landlord crosses the four-property threshold, lenders must apply a specialist underwriting approach that looks at the entire background portfolio, not just the property being mortgaged.

 The PRA definition and what it covers

 The PRA's definition is precise: four or more distinct mortgaged buy-to-let properties, counted in aggregate.
-"Aggregate" means across all lenders, not just the one being approached.
-If a landlord has two mortgaged properties with Lender A, one with Lender B, and one with Lender C, they are a portfolio landlord when approaching any lender for a fifth.
+Aggregate means across all lenders, not just the one being approached.
+A landlord with two mortgaged properties at Lender A, one at Lender B and one at Lender C is a portfolio landlord when approaching any lender for a fifth.

 What changes at four properties